-The Ethics Director processes all complaints coming into the office based upon this procedure: Intake and Overview Procedure.
+The Ethics Director processes all complaints coming into the office based upon the Intake and Overview Procedure.
 Please contact the Ethics Office for information regarding this.

 Completed cases are open as public records.
 Prior to that, no comment will be made other than "The Ethics, Compliance and Oversight Office does not make comments on situations until a case is closed and the files are public records, nor do we confirm or deny if we are working on a matter."

 Florida Supreme Court Case on Whistleblower Protection for Employees

 How confidential is the hotline?
 Can someone get my phone number if I call it?

 The hotline phone is not connected to the City of Jacksonville's phone system.
 It has been set up so the phone number of the person calling the Hotline is not recorded or announced.
 The hotline phone is in the office of the city's ethics officer.
 When she is not in the office, it forwards to a cell phone that is kept personally by her assistant.
 This cell phone was also set up so that incoming phone numbers are not recorded in any way.
 (This took some time as phone companies are not used to people working to remove features!)